derf/zlib-deflate-nostdlib/README.md

 Excluding the decompressed data buffer, zlib-deflate-nostdlib needs about 2.5 kB of ROM and 500 Bytes of RAM.
 Actual values depend on the architecture, see the tables below.
-ROM/RAM values are rounded up to the next mupltiple of 16B.
+ROM/RAM values are rounded up to the next multiple of 16B.

 ### default (no checksum verification)